Accounts

 - Seat Mode - Indicate whether this account has a reserved license seat or floating seat.
 This option is available only for user accounts.
 Windows and external group accounts assign a floating seat to any virtual user they create.

-Expand the Options section for additional details for the account, such as:
+Expand the Options section for additional details for the account.

 - Culture - The default culture for this account.
 Must be a valid IETF language tag, such as en or en-US.
 This information is included in the configuration of Windows and external accounts, and can only be modified here for local accounts.